cheynz/hello-world/README.md

 # hello-world

-name - Maxim
+Hello, people.

-trying to learn programming and the like gl)
+cheynz is here. i trying learn to programming and the like.